KaiiMenai/poda-tasks/README.md

 ### Task 9

-To conduct the Logistic Regression and get R<sup>2<sup> value, the packages used were:
+The packages used to conduct the Logistic Regression and get R<sup>2<sup> were:

 from sklearn.metrics import r2_score
 from sklearn.linear_model import LinearRegression